GabrielTennent/Habit-Tracker-Angular-AppV1/README.md

-# IonicApplication2
+# Angular web application

-This is a Ionic application that can be run using Ionic run commands in the terminal.
+This is a Angular application.
+Connects to server that returns movements and displays those movements.

 325-a3-report-tennengabr.pdf is the report file for this project with screen shots of the application.